Nicotine & Gravy

 Ain't nothin' wrong with a little nicotine and gravy!

 This slowly got extended to longer, more ridiculous lengths as the tour progressed.
 The "Nicotine & Gravy" that follows is a much looser jam than earliest legs of the tour.
 After the first two verses, instead of the "na na na na" section, the band improvises awhile, most often around Michael Jackson's "Billie Jean."
 This in turn leads to the "na na na na" bridge.
-After another verse, Beck becomes bandleader again, getting horn solos, leading singalongs, etc. This new arrangement certainly shows off the band, but the odd momentum of the original is sometimes lost with all the twists and turns.
+After another verse, Beck becomes bandleader again, getting horn solos, leading singalongs, etc. The band really figured out the song's odd momentum and how to handle it live.

-The last few shows of the August 2002 tour had "Nicotine & Gravy."
+The last five shows of the August 2002 tour had "Nicotine & Gravy," all of which were fascinating.
 The first one, in Dallas, on August 23, was a slow bluesy/funky piece.
 I think Smokey played bass, while Beck sang and jammed on the keyboards.
 The end of the Dallas version saw Beck jamming on "Where It's At," "Beercan," "The Humpty Dance," and "The Whole World."
 The version in Los Angeles on August 30 was similar, but even more special, as he had his whole band with him.

 Then with the Flaming Lips in October/November 2002, "Nicotine" was again reintroduced to the setlists.
 It's a perfect song to do with the Lips!
 It's a fairly similar arrangement to the record, but for a smaller rock band, so it sounds different enough.
 Once they started playing the song together, it was in the set for good.